 -

-The presentation contains a triptych of photographs that show the motion intrinsic to the work, exhibited with a sculpture made of copper filled and with pigment that condenses the simultaneous gravity and fragility of the intervention.
+The presentation contains a large-scale triptych of photographs (60 x 40 in each) that show the motion intrinsic to the work, exhibited with a sculpture made of copper filled and with pigment that condenses the simultaneous gravity and fragility of the intervention.

 -

-A series of drawings created at the time highlight the work’s philosophical underpinnings and documentation of the artist's process.
+A series of drawings created at the time highlight the work’s philosophical underpinnings and documentation of the artist's process and a series of archival slides bring the process to life.

 -